MFBednarski3/Academic-Projects/README.md

 # Academic-Projects

+To download these files, unzip the file and play the game from the folder in the Jar Executable.
+The score files must be kept in there.

+To avoid my code from being copied, if you would like to request to see the code that made the applications possible, please contact me at mfbednarski@rocketmail.com and I will get it sent as soon as possible.

+These are the Projects that I have worked on during College:

 Guess My Number Game:
 This game was for a project in one of my academic courses.
 I made the code in Java.